 Note: Please always practice the below in a safe and comfortable environment (the park, quiet streets, etc)

-Remember, there are many cyclists across the country.
+Remember, there are MILLIONS of bicyclists across the country (and an estimated 3 million people commuting by bicycle every day).
 There's always someone to ask questions, share your experiences with, or ride with - you just have to find them.
 If you're not sure where to start, visit your nearest bike shop.
 Also, you can also always reach out to us, we're happy to help or connect you with other resources!